-I sat curled up in our bed with tears just streaming down my face.
+I sat curled up in our bed with tears just streaming down my face thinking, “How do we have a love like that?”

 I had an awful cold.
 The bed around me was littered with used kleenex and cough drop wrappers.

-I was home from language school, by myself in the apartment, trying to sleep but every time I laid down, I couldn’t breathe because my sinuses would immediately close up.
+I was home by myself, trying to sleep but every time I laid down, I couldn’t breathe because my sinuses would immediately close up.

 I was miserable.